20 Surprising Ways to Lose Weight In Your Sleep

 There’s a reason why McDonald’s, Burger King and Wendy’s all have the same red-and-yellow theme colors.
 Those tones supposedly send us subliminal messages that help make us hungry.
 Does the same trick work at home?
 An experiment published in the interior design magazine Contract presented partygoers with three identical venues painted different colors: red, yellow and blue.
 Participants reported the red and yellow rooms to be equally appetizing (and ate the most in the yellow room) but found the food in the blue room only half as appealing.
-A separate study also found a blue room reduces blood pressure and slows your heart rate!
+A European Journal of Preventative Cardiology study also found blue light reduces blood pressure!

 To decrease your appetite, eat off blue plates.
 And next time your kitchen is in need of a fresh coat of paint, consider using an ocean-inspired hue.